 Burnout in medicine rarely arrives all at once.
 It often shows up quietly — through exhaustion that doesn't lift after a weekend off, detachment from patients you genuinely care about, and a creeping sense that the work no longer feels sustainable.

 What lies beneath the surface isn't a lack of resilience or commitment.
-It's a combination of documentation overload, emotional labor, and systemic pressures that accumulate faster than most providers can recover.
+It's a combination of documentation overload, emotional labor in healthcare, and systemic pressures that accumulate faster than most providers can recover.
 This article explores what emotional fatigue actually looks like, why it hits certain specialties and demographics harder, and what practices can do to address it at the source.

 What is emotional fatigue in medicine?